adamwshero/terraform-aws-api-gateway/README.md

       ```
   * (Deployments History vs. Deployment being used)
     * We deploy every time using `(timestamp()}` in the `aws_api_gateway_deployment` resource.
 If we do not, sometimes the
     deployment history has new deployments but the actual deployment in-use by the stage might be an older one.
+    * Currently there is almost always one deployment, which is the most recent one.
+When there are multiple deployments in history, only the most recent will be used by default.
 <br>

 ## Upcoming/Recent Improvements